Get 80% off your plan for your first 3 months*

 A survey of 171 accountants and bookkeepers who advise online businesses reveals what works.
 Their insights, combined with quotes from ecommerce consultants and business owners, form the foundation of this guide.

-Here's what you'll learn:
+Here's what you'll learn in this guide:

 Pros and cons of online business

-Online businesses outperform brick-and-mortar operations on most financial and lifestyle metrics, according to a Xero survey of small business advisors.
+Online businesses outperform brick-and-mortar operations on most financial and lifestyle metrics, according to a survey of small business advisors.
 Here's how ecommerce stacks up against traditional retail.

 Key findings